The effects of AGN feedback on the structural and dynamical properties of Milky Way-mass galaxies in cosmological simulations: The simulations

 \subsubsection{Radio mode}

 In \Eq{dMBH}, the term \dMradio\ represents the radio mode accretion rate which is defined as

-where \epsilonf\ = 0.07 is the fraction of radiated energy that thermally couples to the gas.
 This term follows a scheme in which first the X-ray luminosity of the halo (\LX) is converted to a radio mode luminosity (\Lradio), which is then used to define the radio mode accretion rate.
 This scheme establishes a self-regulated feedback mechanism by following the process described below.

 We first measure the X-ray luminosity on a per FoF halo basis by following the observed X-ray luminosity–temperature relation \citep{PCA09}

 where $H(z)$ and $H_0$ are the Hubble parameter and Hubble constant, respectively, $C$ = 6 $\times$ 10$^{44}$ erg s$^{-1}$, and $T_0$ = 5 Kev.
 Then we follow \cite{NF00} who developed a theory for spherically symmetric accretion of hot gas onto super-massive black holes at the centres of large haloes.
 This theory connects the accretion rate back to the state of the gas at large distances away from the black hole based on the formula